BenFash/RateTheWork/README.md

 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+### Local VS Deployment

+The Django Admin dashboard appears slightly different on the local (VSCode) version when compared to the deployed (Heroku) application.

+Otherwise, everything else is behaving as expected.

 ## Credits

 I extend my gratitude to Code Institute for their invaluable support throughout the creation of this project.
 My experience with Django, acquired through their program, notably during the development of a blog site, provided me with profound insights and inspiration for my final project.
-Here's the repo to the blog site (https://github.com/BenFash/django_project)
+Here's the repo to the blog site [GitHub Repository](https://github.com/BenFash/django_project)

 Prior to this project, I engaged in a preparatory exercise by following a walkthrough to construct a recipe site led by "Dee Mc."
 This endeavor not only honed my skills but also served as a precursor to my project's development.
-Here are the links to the video tutorial (https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) and the corresponding repository on (https://github.com/BenFash/Django-recipe-test)
+Here are the links to the video tutorial [Youtube](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) and the corresponding repository on [GitHub Repository](https://github.com/BenFash/Django-recipe-test)

 ### Content